centrifug/centrifug/README.md

-- 👋 Hi, I’m @centrifug
+och- 👋 Hi, I’m @centrifug
 - 👀 I’m interested in stuff
 - 🌱 I’m currently learning things
 - 💞️ I’m looking to collaborate on something
-- 📫 How to reach me ... ?? idonno... text me or something?
+- 📫 How to reach me ... ?? by morse.

 <!---
 centrifug/centrifug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.